Skip to Content

 What do they sound like?

 Heavy, fast, unpretentious, and catchy, the band is a mix of their influences.
-“I love classic heavy metal and ’80s black metal, Judas Priest and GIrl School,” Greer explains, while the rest of the band has all sorts of roots in addition to hard rock.
+“I love classic heavy metal and ’80s black metal, Judas Priest and Girlschool,” Greer explains, while the rest of the band has all sorts of roots in addition to hard rock.
 “They all love pop-punk and disco.”

 Where do they come from?

 “You dress like you should be in a band,” someone told Greer at a house show in 2022; Jones overheard and asked her, “Do you want to be in a band?”
 Soon the four members of what would become Buio Omega (named for a particularly nasty late-’70s Italian horror flick) started writing together.
-“Matt or Nicki have a riff or some songs, and I’ll just yell random things and we’ll record,” she says.
+“Matt or Nikki have a riff or some songs, and I’ll just yell random things and we’ll record,” she says.
 “We’ll have an idea like ‘This is gonna be about crashing a car’ or ‘This one’s gonna be horny, and this one’s gonna be about partying’ or ‘Let’s write some tough guy songs—I wanna be Tom G. Warrior.’”

 What have they done?